 We all know that sitting in front of a computer all day is far from healthy.
 We need to take breaks for both the body and mind.
-We need to stretch to get blood flowing again.
-Otherwise we will suffer numerous health complications.
+We need to stretch to get the blood flowing again.
+Otherwise, we will suffer numerous health complications.

 This is why many bosses are advocating yoga at work.